Soundation/sharedb/README.md

 `doc.submitPresence(presenceData[, function(err) {...}])`
 Set local presence data and publish it for other clients.

-`presenceData` structure depends on the document type.
+* `presenceData` structure depends on the document type.
+* `function(err) {...}` Called once submitting a presence is finished.
+If the callback is defined, any errors that occur due to presence submission will not be caught by `doc.on('error')` unless the callback function returns `false`
 Presence is synchronized only when subscribed to the document.

 ### Class: `ShareDB.Query`